Advent & Christmas

 Two Special Services

-On December 21, we will host The Longest Night service at 7pm.
+On December 21, we will host The Darkest Night service at 7pm.
 For some, Christmas is not a time of joy and celebration.
 For those who have experienced loss over the last year, this service embraces grief and lament alongside hope.
 Whether you’re mourning something in your personal life, mourning the brokenness in our world, or simply supporting those who are mourning, we hope you’ll consider attending this special service.

 Worship Service Schedule

-Dec 3: 1st Sunday of Advent services at 8:30 and 10am
+Dec 1: 1st Sunday of Advent services at 8:30 and 10am

-Dec 10: 2nd Sunday of Advent services at 8:30 and 10am
+Dec 8: 2nd Sunday of Advent services at 8:30 and 10am

-Dec 17: 3rd Sunday of Advent services at 8:30 and 10am
+Dec 15: 3rd Sunday of Advent services at 8:30 and 10am

-Dec 24: 4th Sunday of Advent & Special Christmas Eve service at 3:30 & 5pm – NDC Kids registration at 3:30 here
+Dec 24: Special Christmas Eve services at 3:30 & 5pm – NDC Kids registration for 3:30 here

-Dec 31: No services
+Dec 29: No services

-Jan 7: Services resume at 8:30 and 10am
+Jan 5: Services resume at 8:30 and 10am